shashankprasanna/sagemaker-workshop-2021/content/3_build-train/hyperparametertune_xgboost_model.md

 ---

 {{% notice info %}}
-Start this section in a new Jupyter notebook
+Start this section in a new Jupyter notebook with the Data Science kernel
 {{% /notice %}}

 In this section we'll train a second model fix the gender imbalance in the dataset using SMOTE and train the model using XGBoost with hyperparameter tuning and Debugger.
 We will also save this modelto our registry and eventually approved for deployment.